 - buttermilk

-Then you’ll make your cake batter which isn’t overly sweet, so it totally balances out the sweetness of the brown sugar glaze.
+The second step is to make your cake batter which isn’t overly sweet, so it totally balances out the sweetness of the brown sugar glaze.
 It’s so nice, moist and fluffy.
+First, you’ll whisk together the flour, baking powder, cinnamon and salt until well combined.
+Then you’ll whisk together the vegetable oil, sugar, eggs, vanilla extract and buttermilk until well combined.
+Add the dry ingredients to the wet ingredients until just combined.
+Do not overmix.

 A Few Cook’s Notes for Caramelized Banana Upside-Down Cake